-Are residents of public housing in New York City entitled to be free from police harassment in their homes just like other New Yorkers?
-Can they be stopped or arrested without regard for their rights?
-Has NYC criminalized traveling home or visiting a friend while Black or brown?
+Residents of public housing in New York City are entitled to be free from police harassment in their homes just like any other New Yorker, but NYC has repeatedly criminalized traveling home or visiting a friend while Black or brown for those residents.

 On January 29, 2010, a group including residents of and visitors to New York City Housing Authority (NYCHA) residences filed a class action lawsuit against NYCHA and the City of New York, Davis, et al. v.
 City of New York, et al. The case challenges the NYPD’s practices of unlawful stops and arrests of NYCHA residents and their visitors for criminal trespass without sufficient evidence and due to their race and/or ethnicity.
 Many of these unconstitutional stops and arrests are the product of “vertical sweeps,” an NYPD practice of stopping individuals in or around common areas of NYCHA residences without individualized suspicion.
 In essence, the NYPD only operates these unlawful pedestrian checkpoints in communities of color.
 In fact, the rate of stops and arrests for trespass in overwhelming non-white NYCHA residences is significantly higher than in surrounding areas with similar crime rates.
 NYCHA residences located in white or gentrifying neighborhoods display even starker rates of disparities in trespass stops and arrests.